 Tender salmon fillets with caramelized honey crust, with a hint of garlic and topped with green onions.
 Clean, simple and delicious!
 I served this honey garlic salmon a meal prep style – with cooked quinoa and steamed broccoli.

 Living in Pacific North West, we have access to the best salmon in the world.
-This is Sockeye salmon, one of the best you could get!
+This is sockeye salmon, one of the best you can get.
 Fisheries of Canada allow fishing for it only once in four years.
 All my boys love salmon, so this year we stocked up – 23 fish, about 8 – 10 lbs each.
-This is our only chance because it gets quite pricey in the store.
+This is our only chance because it gets quite pricey at the store.
 You can use any salmon available to you.

-Somehow, we are always baking or grilling the salmon.
-Since making this honey garlic salmon today my new favourite salmon cooking method is cooking it on a skillet.
+We are always baking or grilling the salmon (hello, lime ginger salmon and Thai salmon).
+Since making this honey garlic salmon today my new favourite salmon cooking method is cooking it in a skillet.
 You are guaranteed to get that crispy caramelized salmon that is often served at high end restaurants and charge you an arm and a leg for it.
-Even the skin is delicious.
+Even the skin is delicious, proof – salmon stir fry.
 No, I get the atmosphere and service, I love it.
 I wish I could afford it once a week.
 Sigh.

 You need only 15 minutes to marinate the salmon.
 I even didn’t refrigerate it because this way the marinade penetrates the fish quicker.
 Make sure to place the bag on a counter with flesh side down.